Uncommon Insights

 Months 6-9: Unified Reporting and Performance Alignment.
 Build a single reporting dashboard that combines both businesses.
 Key metrics: combined contribution margin by SKU, blended customer acquisition cost, unified cash conversion cycle, and cross-brand customer overlap percentage.
 This is where you find out whether your synergy projections were accurate.

 The protocol sets a Month 9 checkpoint: have you captured 80% or more of your projected synergy value?
-If yes, the integration is on track.
+If yes, the handoff is on track.
 If you're below 60%, something went wrong in Phase Zero (you didn't understand the dependencies) or Phase One (you didn't execute the handoff).